ckangnz/instalike-bot/README.md

 * To check your status, type `instabot.check()`
 * If you wish to force like all posts, type `instabot.toggleFilter()`
 * On your feed, run `instabot.likeAllOnMyFeed()` to like everyone's posts :D
+* On a profile page, run `instabot.showWhoUnfollowedMe()`.
+Wait, and you will see the list of people who are not following you back!

 ### Customize these in the scripts :
 ```js